Brprb08/orbital-control-simulator/README.md

 # Orbital Control Simulator

-A real-time orbital mechanics simulator built in Unity, with the core physics running in a native C++ backend.
+A real-time orbital mechanics simulator built in Unity, with the simulation running in a native C++ backend.

-This project made to learn what actually happens after a payload reaches orbit.
-Not the launch profile, but everything after: maintaining stability, performing maneuvers, small velocity changes, and watching how each affects an orbit.
+The system runs continuously.
+Satellites can be added, reset, or thrust at any point, and the simulation responds immediately.
+There is no pause-and-recompute step.

-The system runs continuously at runtime.
-Satellites can be added, modified, or thrust at any point, and the simulation responds immediately.
-Unity handles rendering, input, UI, and camera control.
-Physics, integration, and force accumulation run natively to maintain numerical stability as time scales increase.
+Unity is responsible for rendering, input, UI, and camera control.
+Physics integration, force accumulation, and orbital state are handled in native code to maintain numerical stability under time acceleration and sustained thrust.

-You can load real satellite TLEs, apply thrust, and see trajectories update live without pausing or precomputing.
+Real satellite TLEs can be loaded.
+Thrust is applied live, and trajectories update without stopping the simulation.

 [Watch the demo video on YouTube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)